rundeck-plugins/java-keytool-steps/README.md

 and if applicable:
 `keytool -certreq`

+#### java / keytool / import

+Imports root, intermediate, and/or signed server certificate into the specified keystore.
+After providing the necessary inputs in the job step properties, uses the following action for each alias specified:
+`keytool -import`

 #### java / keytool / list

 Either checks which certificates are in a Java keystore, or gives information about a particular keystore entry.